-130. The decision for a claimant to participate in a sbwa is voluntary but:
+124. The decision for a claimant to participate in a sbwa is voluntary but:

 - once a JSA claimant has agreed to participate and has been referred to the sbwa, participation in PET and GJI becomes mandatory and subject to sanctions for non-participation without good reason.
 JSA claimants should not be subject to sanctions if they do not complete WEP, unless they have lost the place due to their gross misconduct.
-See guidance on gross misconduct in DMG Chapter 34 paragraphs 34846 onwards.
-JSA claimants will also be subject to sanctions if they are offered a job or a place on apprenticeship and they refuse to take up that offer (unless it is a job or apprenticeship which are exempt from RE action). - once an ESA (WRAG) claimant has been referred to sbwa, participation in the PET, the WEP and GJI is entirely voluntary.

-- 131. Claimants must be informed that participation in sbwa is voluntary but that once they agree to it, certain elements of it will be mandatory and that failure to comply, without good reason, with what is required will be subject to sanctions.
-Please see guidance in DMG Chapter 34, paragraph 34846 onwards. - 132.
+See guidance on gross misconduct in DMG Memo 28/12.
+JSA claimants will also be subject to sanctions if they are offered a job or a place on apprenticeship and they refuse to take up that offer (unless it is a job or apprenticeship, which are exempt from RE action). - once an ESA (WRAG) claimant has been referred to sbwa, participation in the PET becomes mandatory and subject to sanctions for nonparticipation.
+However, there are exceptions.
+For ESA (WRAG) claimants' participation in the WEP and GJI is voluntary. - 125.
+Claimants must be informed that participation in sbwa is voluntary but that once they agree to it, certain elements of it will be mandatory and that failure to comply, without good reason, with what is required will be subject to sanctions.
+Please see guidance in DMG Memo 04/13. - 126.
 If the claimant fails to comply, the provider or employer must be asked for immediate written notification on form sbwaPETDMA4/sbwaWEP/GJIDMA4.
-If the employer/provider does not provide written evidence then a verbal response will suffice but this evidence will not be as strong for DMA purposes. - 133.
+If the employer/provider does not provide written evidence then a verbal response will suffice but this evidence will not be as strong for DMA purposes. - 127.
 Written notification should be passed immediately to a claimant's adviser to interview the claimant who will consider their reasons for non-participation.
-Next steps depend on whether the participant is claiming JSA or ESA(WRAG).
+Next steps depend on whether the participant is claiming JSA or ESA (WRAG).